 Andrew has a keen interest in all aspects of poetry and writes extensively on the subject.
 His poems are published online and in print.

-Emily Dickinson and As Imperceptibly As Grief
+Emily Dickinson And A Summary of As Imperceptibly As Grief

 As Imperceptibly As Grief is a subtle and melancholic elegy for the passing of summer, here used as a metaphor for happiness and light.
 The closer these are to leaving the more beautiful they become.